-The Cramer score was calculated firstly using ERA5 and the raw forecast samples (SEAS5 and MF7), and secondly between ERA5 and the bias corrected forecast samples [Fig9].
-We can observe that raw forecasts are not improved with initialisation months (April, May or June) while corrected forecasts show an improvement with decreasing lead times.
+initialization months (April, May or June) while corrected forecasts show an improvement with decreasing lead times.
 This can be the result of systematic bias in seasonal forecast models.
-The "MEAN\CORR" method [Fig9-c), f), i)] is more efficient than the two other approaches "CORR\MEAN" and "CORR\NO\MEAN" based on the Cramer score values.
-The "CORR\MEAN" approach tends to smooth the corrected forecasts due to the computation of the mean ensemble member after applying the correction.
-CDF-t and QMAP methods produce very similar results; an illustration of the corrected forecasts using the both methods is provided in supplementary materials (see [Fig89]).
-MF7 raw forecasts show relatively large correction over the

-Sahara [FigS8]; this behavior in MF7 is related to the hot bias occurring over the Eastern part of Sahara during JJAS period as mentioned in Section 3.2 [Fig5-b)].
+The MEAN_CORR method (Fig. 9c, f, i) is more efficient than the two other approaches CORR_MEAN and CORR_NO_MEAN, based on the Cramér score values.
+The CORR_MEAN approach tends to smooth the corrected forecasts due to the computation of the mean ensemble member after applying the correction.
+CDF-t and QMAP methods produce very similar results; an illustration of the corrected forecasts using both the methods is provided in supplementary materials (see Fig. S9).
+MF7 raw forecasts show relatively large correction over the Sahara (Fig. S8); this behavior in MF7 is related to the hot bias occurring over the eastern part of Sahara during the JJAS period as mentioned in Sect.
+3.2 (Fig. 5b).
 We can see from these results that bias corrections are efficient and so important to apply to the model outputs.
 Some illustrations of the corrected forecasts have been made with the CDF-t method.
-In [Fig7-e), j)], we can notice a significant improvement in the distribution of SHL in MF7 both over central SHL location and Sahara.
-This improvement is also effective for SEAS5 [Fig7-d), i)].
-The corrected forecast distributions are closer to ERA5 than the raw forecasts ones.
-The investigation of the correlation between the corrected forecasts and ERA5 [Fig86-b), d)], shows clearly that CDF-t corrects the cold/hot bias in SEAS5/MF7 by increasing/decreasing T850 values in order to match with ERA5 T850 values.
-CDF-t reduces a large part of biases in SEAS5 and MF7 but the interannual correlation with ERA5 is not improved.
+In Fig. 7e and j, we can notice a significant improvement in the distribution of SHL in MF7 over both the central SHL location and the Sahara.
+This improvement is also effective for SEAS5 (Fig. 7d, i).
+The corrected forecast distributions are closer to ERA5 than the raw forecast ones.
+The investigation of the correlation between the corrected forecasts and ERA5 (Fig. S6b, d) shows clearly that CDF-t corrects the cold/hot bias in SEAS5/MF7 by increasing/decreasing T850 values in order to match with ERA5 T850 values.
+CDF-t reduces a large part of the biases in SEAS5 and MF7, but the interannual correlation with ERA5 is not improved.
 Indeed, CDF-t is a quantile-based univariate bias adjustment method.
-As such, it preserves the ranks of the model simulations, and thus preserves as well their rank (Spearman) correlations (e.g., Vrac, 2018; François et al., 2020).
+As such, it preserves the ranks of the model simulations and thus preserves their rank (Spearman) correlations as well (e.g., Vrac, 2018; François et al., 2020).